-How you start training your new puppy is very crucial, start training him/her with the basics.
-Sit, stay, come and lay down are the four most important basics for your puppy.
-You can take your puppy to puppy classes there you can get some truly excellent help from some really talented dog trainers.
+How you start training your new puppy is crucial, start teaching him/her with the basics.
+Sit, stay, come, and lay down are the four most essential commands for your puppy.
+You can take your puppy to puppy classes to get some truly excellent help from some talented dog trainers.

 Your Boxador should be getting at least 30 to 45 minutes of great exercise a day, nothing less and preferably more.
-If the Boxer Labrador Mix does not get any exercise at all they will become destructive, depressed, and or hostile to the neighbors and other animals.
+If the Boxer Labrador Mix does not get any exercise, they will become destructive, depressed, and or hostile to the neighbors and other animals and or you.

 The Boxer Labrador mix socialization needs are critical, start taking your new puppy out into the neighborhood.
 Let he/she smell everything and everyone, you should also let the kids make loud noises around the puppy.
-This allows her to get used to the people who live nearby, along with letting her/him get accustomed to the noises.
+This allows her to get used to the people who live nearby and let her/him get accustomed to the noises.

 The one thing that you should not do is taking her to the dog park while he/she is unvaccinated, avoid any dog park like the plague!
 Not only can she/he get an infection, but dogs there can be very rude to such a small and impressional baby!
 It could quite literally scar the puppy for life, and we would never want that!